Steellow/alpha/README.md

 ## ideas

-- If only 1 line, break commas automatically (otherwise not)
 - Figure out how to make GitHub Pages work without pushing `src/compiled.css`
 - `ctrl`+`enter` to sort list
   - Button text